LEARNING TO DRIBBLE WITH EVERY STEP IS THE MOST IMPORTANT SKILL IN YOUTH SOCCER

 - The inability to dribble with every step is a primary reason youth players lose the ball

-In many ways soccer dribbling is like basketball dribbling.
+Soccer and Basketball Analogy - In many ways, soccer dribbling is like basketball dribbling.
 The main difference, of course, is that one sport uses the feet while the other uses the hands.
 Another important difference is that the rules of basketball require the player to dribble the ball with each step.
 Therefore coaches do not have to teach this technique.

 Parents and coaches should implement training sessions with a rule that forces players to dribble with every step.
 When confronted by defenders, you want the player to instinctively use light touches keeping (and shielding) the ball close to his/her body.